exquisiteOntologist/wasm-random/readme.md

 ## Why

-A selection of random number libraries are available, however, almost none of those libraries are compatible with WASM.
+A selection of random number libraries are available; however, few of those libraries are compatible with WASM.
 This library is designed to be simple and easy to use with WASM.

 ## Compatibility